engrchrishenry/eye_blink_detection/README.md

         ```

 2. Run main.py
+3. The output after running main.py will be (provided that save_output = 1):
+   1. Output video file
+   2. Excel file containing the average EAR values for each frame in the video.
+   3. An image file containing the graph of average EAR values with respect to frame number.

+###### Detecting number of eye blinks

 A few motivating and useful examples of how your product can be used.
 Spice this up with code blocks and potentially more screenshots.